 Invest money in mutual funds or equity markets

-There is misconception with people that it is better to have a fixed deposit (FD) account rather than investing in market.
-According to financial advisors it is better to invest in market rather than going for FDs with your bank since FD gives you 7% to 9% interest rate per annum.
-However, they are kept in dark that FD interest are taxable and hence the interest you earn is negligible as compared to inflation at the end of the day.
+There is a misconception with people that it is better to have a fixed deposit (FD) account rather than investing in the market.
+According to financial advisors, it is better to invest in the market rather than going for FDs with your bank since FD gives you a 7% to 9% interest rate per annum.
+However, they have kept in the dark that FD interest is taxable and hence the interest you earn is negligible as compared to inflation at the end of the day.

 It is better to diversify your investments rather than investing all into one scheme since markets are risky at times.
-Diversifying your investments means to invest money into a variety of different areas such as the equity market, mutual funds or in share markets.
+Diversifying your investments means investing money into a variety of different areas such as the equity market, mutual funds or share markets.

-To explain with an example my dad invested in UTI mutual fund MasterGain 92 (which is UTI equity now) with 100 units worth INR.1000 rupees.
+To explain with an example, my dad invested in UTI mutual fund MasterGain 92 (which is UTI equity now) with 100 units worth INR.1000 rupees.
 Every year dividend was paid based on market value.
-After few year the units redeemed completely and the amount after redemption was INR.79000.
+After a few years, the units were redeemed completely, and the amount after redemption was INR.79000.

 People who are looking for tax saving scheme can use Rajiv Gandhi Equity Savings Scheme (RGESS), Equity Linked Savings Schemes (ELSS), United Linked Insurance Plans (ULIPs) etc.